 Our magical sport originally came to be through a migration of Judo from Japan to Brazil—which can explain the similar appearance of the jiu jitsu gi to the samurai kimono.
 It was only with the rise of MMA fighting that the jiu jitsu community slowly began to move away from the uniform towards a more modern look—sans gi, that is.

-GI SLOWS THINGS DOWN; NO-GI SPEEDS THEM UP
+GI SLOWS THINGS DOWN; NO-GI SPEEDS THINGS UP

 Gi is like being dressed from the neck down in a thick quilt and then being told to fight.
 It’s not all that easy once you start grappling!
 With all that extra material in the way, things are bound to get slowed down, likely with a lot more attention paid to the process (which can be great for anyone wanting to zone in more on technique).
 Whereas, if you’re looking for fast with real-world speed, No-Gi is much more suitable.
 A combination of both into your weekly jiu jitsu diet comes highly recommended at our gym.

-GAIN CONFIDENCE THROUGH GI; GAIN EXPERIENCE WITH NO-GI
+GAIN CONFIDENCE THROUGH GI; GAIN EXPERIENCE THROUGH NO-GI

 UFC veteran Dean Lister recommends Gi as the better option for beginners to gain confidence in their learnings.
 It’s also for easier grips—those in No-Gi will have much more slippery holds without the great white cotton cloak in the way.